 Other: the cafe often hosts live musical performances

 There is no public transport from a train station.
-The nearest station, Myokaku on the Hachiko line, is more than an hours walk.
+The nearest stations, Myokaku on the Hachiko line and Takasaka on the Tobu Tojo line, are more than an hours walk.
 You can get a town bus within the town of Hatoyama that stops nearby.
+And there is an infrequent bus that goes from Takasaka station to Hatoyama New Town housing estate.
+It is about a 20 minute walk to the bakery from there.

-The cafe is located between two different golf clubs, beside a school and a hospital, but there is nothing else immediately around it.
-It is close to JAXA – about a 12 minute drive.
+The cafe is located between two different golf clubs, beside a school and a hospital, and close to Hatoyama Agriculture park (where you can see cherry blossoms in October and in the spring).
+It is also close to JAXA – about a 12 minute drive.
 It is also within driving distance of the Saitama Children’s Zoo.
 Official parking for five cars, but another five can fit in the driveway when necessary.